will-lancer/will-lancer.github.io/README.md

    computational practice. **Remark:** one can find problem sets if they look hard enough...
 [253a](https://web.archive.org/web/20250201215530/https://www.coursetexts.org/quantum-field-theory-i-physics253a) [253b](https://web.archive.org/web/20250116074730/https://www.coursetexts.org/quantum-field-theory-ii-physics253b) [253c](https://web.archive.org/web/20250227172314/https://www.coursetexts.org/quantum-field-theory-iii-physics253cr)
  * Andre Lukas' [notes](https://www-thphys.physics.ox.ac.uk/people/AndreLukas/GroupsandRepresentations/groupsrepslecturenotes.pdf)
    on group and representation theory.
-These notes are very nice, and I use them in tandem with PvN's group theory course.
+These notes are solid, and I use them in tandem with PvN's group theory course.
 They mostly follow Fulton and Harris, but translate out much of the rigor to be amenable to a physicists taste (well, he's an M-theorist, so practically a mathematician.
 But still.)
 I think the general theory of these notes is a useful supplement to the immense and unrelenting detail of PvN's notes.
+However, a serious downside of these notes is that they are relatively terse--many non-trivial claims are just stated.
+His usage of vectors having upper indices and covectors having lower indices is also abnormal, and makes a number of his formulas look weird.
  * Aluffi's *Algebra: Chapter 0*.
 I'm reading this for graduate algebra I. I believe Aluffi is going to be the new graduate standard.
 His writing is very clear, there are tons of interesting exercises, and everything is covered with sights set on further mathematics (usually algebraic geometry).
 He covers everything categorically, which is actually quite helpful once you get the hang of it.
 An overall great graduate algebra textbook with an algebraic geometry flavor.

 For fun/in my free time: